Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy in 2021.

 Klipsch knows how to make a decent pair of affordable in-ear headphones.
 In 2018 it was the R6i II (below) that stole all the headlines, but for 2020 it's the T5M Wired causing a stir.
 Not only are they extremely comfortable (which helps), they're also some of the most musical buds we've heard at the money.

 The Klipschs sound detailed and dynamic with an even tonal balance and excellent sense of timing.
 The only slight negatives are they can generate cable noise if you don't use the supplied clothing clip and you can't change volume via the one-button control/mic.

-These are essentially a closed-back version of the Focal Utopias down at number 11 on this list.
-That means you get Focal's trademark awesome sound quality but with a more practical design - because they're closed-back, everyone around you won't hear what you're listening to, and - crucially - they won't let in sounds from your surroundings.
+These are essentially a closed-back version of the Focal Utopia.
+That means you get Focal's trademark awesome sound quality but with a more practical design - because they're closed-back, everyone around you won't hear what you're listening to, and – crucially – they won't let in sounds from your surroundings.

 In other words, if you're feeling brave, you could take them out and about without compromising on the listening experience.